pjotrp/guix-notes/README.md

 environment?
 These documents tell you how.
 The Guix solution is simple and at the same time robust.

+Unlike apt, rpm, modules, Brew and Docker, GNU Guix allows you deploy software in a [reproducible](./REPRODUCIBLE.org) way and have full control over the dependency graph.
+You can run multiple versions of the same software (say Ruby 1.8.7, 2.1.1 and 2.3.0) with their fixated dependencies and no interference.

 The software graph is getting increasingly complex over time.
 GNU Guix is the one solution that can handle that complexity.
 Rather than going for ad hoc solutions, such as Docker and Brew, we champion using